danyd686/AdventureWorks---Financial-Performance-Marketing-ROI-Analysis/README.md

 ## 🎯 Business Problem

-AdventureWorks needed to understand:

-- Which international markets generate the highest revenue and profit.
-- How effective marketing investments are across different regions.
+Companies need to evaluate whether marketing investments are generating profitable returns across international markets.

-- Which markets represent growth opportunities.
-- How to optimize marketing budget allocation.
+The objective was to identify high-performing markets, detect inefficient marketing spend, and generate recommendations to improve profitability.

 ---